Kanban vs Agile!

 Additionally, the teams focus on removing anything that does not add value to the team.

 This is a customer-centric approach for iterative and incremental development of working software.
-FDD primarily aims at delivering working software to clients consistently, thereby, ensuring that large project teams are able to deliver projects on time.
+FDD primarily aims to deliver working software to clients consistently, thereby ensuring that large project teams are able to deliver projects on time.

 Applying agile methodology: Scrum vs kanban